 It is possible to develop

 with or without the risk factors listed below.
-However, the more risk factors you have, the greater your likelihood of developing alcoholism.
+However, the more risk factors you have, the greater your likelihood of developing AUD.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Alcoholism is clearly more of a problem in some cultures than in others.
-For example, rates of alcoholism are high in Europe and the United States where alcohol consumption is common and socially acceptable.
+Cultural, ethnic and social norms influence alcohol use.
+Traditions also play a part in how alcohol is used.
+This may result in patterns of problem drinking that exist in some cultures more than others.
+For example, dependency rates are higher in Europe and the United States where alcohol consumption is common and socially acceptable.
 In American culture, alcohol is often used as a social lubricant and a means of reducing tension.
-In religious groups, such as Mormons or Muslims who abstain from drinking alcohol, the incidence of alcoholism is minimal.
-Higher rates of alcohol abuse and alcoholism are also related to peer pressure and easy access to alcohol.
+Binge drinking is becoming more popular resulting in more social problems.
+In contrast, certain religious groups who abstain from drinking alcohol have minimal dependency rates.

 American Psychiatric Association.

-Module 10H: ethnicity, culture, and alcohol.
+Module 10H: Ethnicity, culture, and alcohol.
 National Institute on Alcohol Abuse and Alcholism website.
 Available at: